 As humans, we gravitate naturally towards beautiful spaces.
 Ironically, it begins in a space that nobody would ever conjure as beautiful in their minds – a construction site, chaos, dust, whirring tools, material getting cut, polished, and treated.

 As an architect just out of architecture school, all the ambitions and aspirations fall flat on the face at the first visit to an architect’s workspace– the construction site!
 This chaotic side of architecture does not get spoken about when discussing beautiful architecture from around the world.
-One wonders in confusion about the magnificence, the incredible, aweinspiring side of
+One wonders in confusion about the magnificence, the incredible, aweinspiring side of architecture, and where to locate it.

 Spending more time at various sites, one realizes that each site has an energy, a robust and distinct character that makes it unique from other sites.
 As one begins to connect to this energy, one observes that some sites have a joyful vibe while others are lazy and drab.
 One begins to notice the little things, the rays of sunlight filtering through the trees around the site, or the patterns that the shadow of the built form cast on the ground.
 One starts to see the difference that proportion brings to design.
 It is a marvel how balance in a floor plan converts to extraordinary built spaces.
 Slowly, all those elements of design and architecture start making sense.
 Amidst the chaos and dust of the construction site, an architect discovers beauty.